- $59,318 Young Child Falls In Open Elevator Shaft

 Diagnosis and Treatment of Neck, Spine, and Back Injuries

-If you have been injured in a collision, fall or other accident seek treatment from a physician immediately.
+If you have been injured in a collision in Charleston, fall or other accident seek treatment from a physician immediately.
 Symptoms that start as mild can worsen as the days pass.
 You need the right testing and care to achieve the best possible recovery.
 Documentation of your symptoms, diagnosis, and treatment by a physician will also be extremely important when an injury case goes to civil court.
 The physicians may collect images of your back including X-rays, MRI, CT scans, and photos of the affected area.
 They may test your extremities, nerve signals, and cognition to determine if you have any nerve damage.
 Treatment can range from immobilization for fractures, surgery to repair disks, medication, physical therapy, massage, and strength training.
 It is vital you receive the right treatment to ensure the best recovery.

 Compensation for Neck, Back, and Spine Injuries